Spanking your kids seems like a good choice in the moment, but it is harmful for your relationship.

-As I've mentioned in previous blogs, parents have been taught that children need to be punished for their misbehaviors in order to teach them right from wrong.
-Over the years, fear-based tactics such as spanking, making a child stand in the corner for long periods of time, going to bed without any supper, and even more severe methods have been used in the name of "for your own good."
+In the past, parents believed that punishing their children for their misbehaviors was the only way of teaching them right from wrong.
+Over the years, fear-based tactics such as spanking, making a child stand in the corner for long periods of time, and going to bed without any supper in the name of "for your own good."

 It is true that in the short-term, these punishments may stop the behavior in question.
-However, in the long run, they often teach children to be manipulative, lie, distrust adult authority and turn to their peer group for life's answers.
+However, in the long run, they often teach children that being manipulative, lying, and distrusting adult authority are the right options.

 If you look up the word "punishment," you'll find it means to inflict suffering, pain, or loss as retribution for an offense or misbehavior.
 That does not sound like a healthy context for parenting.
 If spanking worked, why do we have to keep doing it, or else up the ante into shoving, pushing, throwing, hitting, yelling, name calling, shaming and beating our children?

 This is one of the major challenges when it comes to learning effective alternatives to spanking children.
 The goals for raising children have not changed over the years: you want your child to grow into a competent, capable, responsible and contributing member of society.
 As we explore alternatives to spanking our children, we must begin with shifting the way we think about parenting, or our parenting paradigm.

 Here are ten things parents (and anyone working with children) need to understand before they can really get the difference between punishment and discipline: